cesar-ilharco/acl-2020/_posts/2021-05-10-faq-decision.md

 In addition, we target an acceptance rate of the main conference and the Findings to be around 21-24% and 15%, respectively.

+## Section 2: Questions about the review process
+This section includes questions that may be relevant to more than one category.

+### Q1: How does the review process work?
+A1: See Section 1

+### Q2: The AC recommends Accept.
+Why is my paper still rejected?
+A2: As explained in Section 1, AC recommendation is just one of many factors used in the final decision.
+For instance, some ACs disagree with reviewers: they may recommend Accept when some reviewers insist on the paper being rejected, or the other way around.
+PCs also look at other factors such as author rebuttal, three reviews, the discussion in the discussion board, SAC recommendations, EAC recommendations (for flagged papers), and the submission itself.